Liam Gallagher’s Twitter is better than that of any other musician.

 Whether by accident or by design Liam Gallagher’s Twitter is a stroke of genius.

-It’s persuasion at its finest.
+It’s influence and persuasion at its finest.

 It’s Liam at his finest.